-To add a client comment, you’ll want to click the client’s name in the Visit Details window.
+Another place you can add a client comment is directly from their client details page.
+You’ll want to click the client’s name in the Visit Details window.
 Clicking the client’s name will bring you over to their client details page:

 This is where you’ll view information like their past or upcoming visits, products, packages and more.

 To edit their client comment, you’ll simply click the Edit button, in the Details section:

 Then in the Personal Details section to the right, go to the Client Comments tab:

 This is where you’ll add in any comments that are specific to the client.
 Once you’re done click Save.

 This will now be accessible via the little speech bubble on the client’s appointment: